jokeri2222/Quizlet-Hack/README.md

 ## Credits
-Huge thanks to [Epic0001](https://github.com/Epic0001) for bug testing and general bug fixing.
+Huge thanks to [Epic0001](https://github.com/Epic0001) for bug testing, general bug fixing and coming up with the idea.
 Without his help, this project would be way outdated and not fully working piece of cheatware.

 ## Donations
 The cheat is free to use but if you respect me and my work and you want to support me in making these hacks and updating them.
 Here is a way to donate to me and it really helps me.
 Thank you!